Carol Leifer: Personal life

-Previous relationships

 In 1981, Leifer married comic Ritch Shydner, whose gentile status troubled Leifer's father.
 They divorced in 1987 and have remained friends.
-Leifer also briefly dated Jerry Seinfeld before working with him on Seinfeld, on which show the character of Elaine is inspired by her.
-The two only dated for less than a year and have remained close friends, with Leifer having only positive things to say about him.
+Leifer also briefly dated Jerry Seinfeld before working with him on Seinfeld.
+Elaine Benes is inspired by her.
+Leifer and Seinfeld dated less than a year and have remained close friends, with Leifer having only positive things to say about him.

-Coming out

-Though she had relationships with men and had been married to a man in the past, Carol Leifer identifies as a lesbian.
+Though she had relationships with men and had been married to a man in the past, Carol Leifer is a lesbian.
 After her divorce from Ritch Shydner, Leifer wanted to explore her sexuality.
 At age 40, Leifer met her current wife, Lori Wolf, and realized she was gay, not "just looking for a fling" as she originally intended.
 When coming out, Leifer's family and friends were very supportive, especially her parents.
 She recalls her father being happy that Lori Wolf was Jewish.

 When Leifer came out, her comedy and material changed to fit her life, often making jokes about coming out so late in her life and humor based on her and Wolf's relationship.
 Leifer has faced some negative reception due to her sexuality.
 After receiving a homophobic letter, Leifer recalls feeling "I thought I was prepared for something like that, but even 13 years in, it's still a kick in the face."